emilymorosoff/e-portfolio/README.md

 🙌 Credits

 - Special thanks to OpenAI's ChatGPT-4 for assistance in generating this README.md template.
-- Immense gratitude to my Preply tutor, Jaba from Romania, for refining my repository structure and base code after the initial commits.
+- Immense gratitude to my Preply tutor, Jaba from Romania, for helping me refine my repository structure and base code after the initial commits.